-Among historical figures Fidel Castro wins, hands down, as the most persistently effective liar of modern times.
-Consider: Castro jailed political prisoners at a higher rate than Stalin during the Great Terror, murdered more Cubans in his first three years in power than Hitler murdered Germans during his first six and came closest of anyone in history to starting a worldwide Nuclear war.
+Fidel Castro jailed political prisoners at a higher rate than Stalin during the Great Terror.
+He murdered more Cubans in his first three years in power than Hitler murdered Germans during his first six.
+Alone among world leaders, Castro came to within inches of igniting a global nuclear holocaust.